Review: Back to the Future III (1990)

 Back to the Future Part III gives you a satisfying finality to the Marty and Doc Brown story that endears you to the characters more than you were already invested at the beginning of the film.
 While it may be the least popular of the trilogy to some hardcore fans of the franchise due to its interjection of the western genre, to the average movie goer who may have stumbled upon the first entry into the series, this film more than delivers for an overall great movie going experience and a satisfying conclusion to a wonderful story that will endure the test of time.

-Brian Sumner is the Host of Dude, What?! and a avid time traveler.
+Brian J. Sumner is the Host of Dude, What?!, author of The Secrets of Dr. Killiecrankie and a avid time traveler.
 He enjoys watching movies and playing with his gigawatts.

 Jim Miller